-In accordance with federal regulations, married student budgets cannot be used to determine a married student's eligibility for Title IV aid, including Federal Direct Loan, and Federal Work Study.
-Instead, a single student budget, adjusted for documented child care costs (if applicable), must be used.
-Students needing further information regarding financial aid budgets and awards for married students may contact the UCSD Health Sciences Financial Aid Office for a more in-depth review of their individual circumstances.
+In accordance with federal regulations, married/domestic partnership student budgets cannot be used to determine a student's eligibility for Title IV aid, including Federal Direct Loan, and Federal Work Study.
+When applicable a single student budget may be adjusted for documented child care costs.
+Students needing further information regarding financial aid budgets and awards for married students or those in a registered domestic partnership may contact the UCSD Health Sciences Financial Aid Office for a more in-depth review of their individual circumstances.